rajbhatta/springboot_restapi_jpa/README.md

 # Spring Boot REST API using Spring Boot, JPA and Mockito

-Note: for REST CLIENT, I have created two files using HTML and angularJS:
+Note: for REST CLIENT, two files are created and stored inside src/webapp using HTML and angularJS but we can use Postmans
 - creditcard.html
 - user.html.

 So, you can call below listed url if you don't wanna use the postman for generating JSON data.

 - http://localhost:8080/creditcard.html